timwright614/Waveform_Analysis_for_Smarter_Playlists/README.md

 https://freemusicarchive.org/
 https://github.com/mdeff/fma

-## The Process
+## Numerically Representing Songs

-Central to this work is a numerical representations of the audio, primarily a 2D tensor with 'rows' representing frequency bands, columns representing time and values showing the amplitude of a given frequency/time.
+Central to this work is a numerical representations of the audio, primarily a 2D tensor with 'rows' representing frequency bands, columns representing time and values showing the amplitude of each frequency/time.
 Given that music is nothing more than air vibrating at certain frequencies and amplitudes over time, this representation maintains everything we need to know about a song.
 When plotted as a heat map of amplitude with frequency on the y axis, time on the x, we have a spectrogram.

 https://en.wikipedia.org/wiki/Spectrogram